shubham28102001/Big_Data_Analytics_using_Hadoop_on_GDELT_Dataset/README.md

-# Big Data Analytics with Hadoop: Worldwide News Database GDELT
+# Big Data Analytics using Hadoop on GDELT Global News Dataset
 This repository performs Big Data Analytics using Hadoop on [Global Database of Events, Language and Tone](https://www.gdeltproject.org/) (GDELT) News Datset.
 This data is free source and consists of daily datasets in CSV format.

 <table class="tg">